 You should note that even if you use someone to file for you, it’s the responsibility of the directors to make sure the accounts are filed - and filed on time.

 No matter which option you go for, keeping accurate and organised records throughout the year will help when it’s time to fill in your returns.

-For guidance on running a company and your responsibilities as a director, sign up to our upcoming bitesize webinar series.
+For guidance on running a company and your responsibilities as a director, see our bitesize webinar series.